dpa99c/phonegap-launch-navigator/README.md

 <script type="text/javascript" src="launchnavigator.js"></script>
 ```

-# Using the plugin
+# Using the Android plugin

-The plugin has a two methods:
+The plugin has two methods, both of which open Google Navigator; one sets the destination as a longitude/latitude, the other sets the destination using a place name.

+You can see this working in an [example project](https://github.com/dpa99c/phonegap-launch-navigator-example).

 ## navigateByLatLon